What is the KidsRights Index?

 Is the data used up to date?

-The Index contains most up to date data available.
-However, for some of the countries scored in domain 5 the scoring is based on dated information.
-This happens when a state fails to report regularly to the Committee on the Rights of the Child.
 Even though the information is dated, these countries are still included in the KidsRights Index, as the Index remains the only source of information on the CRC that allows for international comparison.
-It also underlines the need for countries to be reviewed by the Committee on the Rights of the Child on a regular basis (every five years).
+It also underlines the need for countries to submit their country reports and be reviewed by the Committee on the Rights of the Child on a regular basis (every five years).

 How many countries are part of the KidsRights Index and why?

-The KidsRights Index comprises a ranking of all states that are parties to the United Nations (UN) Convention on the Rights of the Child (CRC) and for which sufficient data is available.
-This is a total number of 182 countries in 2020.
-At present the Convention on the Rights of the Child (1989) is ratified by all of the world’s nations but one: the United States of America.
+The KidsRights Index provides a ranking of all states that are parties to the United Nations (UN) Convention on the Rights of the Child (CRC) and for which sufficient data is available.
+As of 2023, this is a total number of 193 countries.
+At present the Convention on the Rights of the Child (1989) is ratified by all of the world’s states except one: the United States of America.
+For three countries there is still not enough data to be assessed in the Index (Niue, the Holy See, and Liechtenstein).

 Why is the US not ranked in the KidsRights Index?